1. What does a podiatrist do?

 6. How long will the appointment take?

-Your initial consultation will usually take about 30-40 minutes for us to have enough time to understand your concerns and make an initial assessment and treatment.
+Your consultation will usually take about 20-30 minutes for us to understand your concerns and make an initial assessment and treatment.
+If you have a few issues to discuss and need a longer appointment, please notify us during your booking.

 7. What should I bring to the first appointment?